noelbundick/website/content/posts/Getting-Started-Bash-on-Windows/index.md

 Note that if your shortcut is named **Bash**, your key would be named **[HKEY_CURRENT_USER\Console\Bash]**

-{% asset_img colors-solarizeddark.png "Almost, but not quite there" %}
+{{% img "colors-solarizeddark.png" "Almost, but not quite there" %}}

 Much better!
 We could stop there if we wanted to.
 But there are still a few places, like that **.azure** directory, where I still want more readable text.
 Here's where I tip my toes into the Linux world.
 Thankfully, GitHub saves me again - [seebi/dircolors-solarized](https://github.com/seebi/dircolors-solarized)